-"One day you witness the satisfaction of overseeing the completion of a major project -- knowing that you supply power, heat and clean water to the community or to a business is very rewarding," says Bill Krech, a construction manager (CM) for Inver Grove Heights, Minnesota-based Total Construction.
+"One day, you witness the satisfaction of overseeing the completion of a major project.
+Knowing that you supply power, heat and clean water to the community or to a business is very rewarding," said Bill Krech, a construction manager for Inver Grove Heights, Minnesota-based Total Construction.

 But then there are days that don't go quite as planned.